mazi-project/back-end/README.md

 ```
 sudo sh mazi-antenna.sh  [options]
 [options]
--a,--active                 Shows if a USB Wi-Fi adapter exists
+-i,--interface              Set the interface
+-a,--active                 Shows the SSID of the interface
 -s,--ssid                   Sets the SSID of the Wi-Fi network
 -p,--password               Sets the password of the Wi-Fi network
 -l,--list                   Displays a list of the available Wi-Fi networks in range